angr/angr-doc/docs/simprocedures.md

 You can define your `run()` function with however many arguments you like, and the SimProcedure runtime will automatically extract from the program state those arguments for you, via a [calling convention](structured_data.md#working-with-calling-conventions), and call your run function with them.
 Similarly, when you return a value from the run function, it is placed into the state (again, according to the calling convention), and the actual control-flow action of returning from a function is performed, which depending on the architecture may involve jumping to the link register or jumping to the result of a stack pop.

 It should be clear at this point that the SimProcedure we just wrote is meant to totally replace whatever function it is hooked over top of.
-In fact, the original use case for SimProcedures was replacing library funtions.
+In fact, the original use case for SimProcedures was replacing library functions.
 More on that later.

 ## Clarifying the Hierarchy

-We've been using the words Hook and SimProcedure sort of interchangably.
+We've been using the words Hook and SimProcedure sort of interchangeably.
 Let's fix that.

 - `SimProcedure` is a simuvex class that describes a set of actions to take on a state.
   Its crux is the `run()` method.
-- `Hook` is an angr class that holds a SimProcedure along with information about how to instanciate it.
+- `Hook` is an angr class that holds a SimProcedure along with information about how to instantiate it.

 On a `Project` class, the dict `project._sim_procedures` is a mapping from address to `Hook` instances.
 (The name is a historical artifact - SimProcedure is one of the oldest classes in the angr, suite, while Hook is relatively new.)